People for BikesPeople for Bikes

 Minnesota

-If approved, the extension of funding and the resulting establishment of grants from this funding pool to address environmental issues and natural resource conservation, can fund projects such as historic biking tours, creation/expansion of biking trails, and bicycle infrastructure.
+If approved, this measure will re-authorize state-operated lottery revenue to address environmental issues and natural resource conservation, including funding for projects such as historic biking tours, the creation/expansion of biking trails, and bicycle infrastructure.
+It also increases the amount of revenue that can be dedicated to a community grant program that funds projects in underinvested communities.

 Click here for more information on elections and how to vote in Minnesota.